GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-d-separate-envs/README.md

 ### VPCs

 VPCs are defined in separate files, one for each of `prod` and `dev`.

-Each file contains the same resources, described in the following paragraphs.
+These files contain different resources:

-The **project** ([`project`](../../../modules/project)) contains the VPC, and enables the required APIs and sets itself as a "[host project](https://cloud.google.com/vpc/docs/shared-vpc)".
+- **project** ([`project`](../../../modules/project)) contains the VPC, and enables the required APIs and sets itself as a "[host project](https://cloud.google.com/vpc/docs/shared-vpc)".

-The **VPC** ([`net-vpc`](../../../modules/net-vpc)) manages the DNS inbound policy, explicit routes for `{private,restricted}.googleapis.com`, and its **subnets**.
-Subnets are created leveraging a "resource factory" paradigm, where the configuration is separated from the module that implements it, and stored in a well-structured file.
+- **VPCs** ([`net-vpc`](../../../modules/net-vpc)): manage the subnets, the explicit routes for `{private,restricted}.googleapis.com` and the DNS inbound policy (for the trusted landing VPC).
+Non-infrastructural subnets are created leveraging "resource factories": the configuration is separated from the module that implements it, and stored in a well-structured file.
 To add a new subnet, simply create a new file in the `data_folder` directory defined in the module, following the examples found in the [Fabric `net-vpc` documentation](../../../modules/net-vpc#subnet-factory).
-Sample subnets are shipped in [data/subnets](./data/subnets), and can be easily customised to fit your needs.
+Sample subnets are shipped in [data/subnets](./data/subnets) and can be easily customized to fit users' needs.
+[PSA](https://cloud.google.com/vpc/docs/configure-private-services-access#allocating-range) are configured by the variable `psa_ranges` if managed services are needed.

-Subnets for [L7 ILBs](https://cloud.google.com/load-balancing/docs/l7-internal/proxy-only-subnets) are handled differently, and defined in variable `l7ilb_subnets`, while ranges for [PSA](https://cloud.google.com/vpc/docs/configure-private-services-access#allocating-range) are configured by variable `psa_ranges` - such variables are consumed by spoke VPCs.

-**Cloud NAT** ([`net-cloudnat`](../../../modules/net-cloudnat)) manages the networking infrastructure required to enable internet egress.
+- **Cloud NAT** ([`net-cloudnat`](../../../modules/net-cloudnat)) manages the networking infrastructure required to enable internet egress.

 ### VPNs